 The Commission is charged with administering an accreditation process unique to law enforcement agencies in the United States and several foreign nations.
 The ultimate goal of the process is to increase the professionalism of law enforcement agencies.

-The Commission itself is comprised of 21 members.
+The Commission is comprised of 21 members.
 These 21 commissioners include both accomplished law-enforcement professionals as well as representatives from the public and private sectors.
 A body of 459 standards has been developed, composed of six major topic areas:

 - law enforcement role, responsibilities, and relationships;